Xarlie-Xarlie/Xarlie-Xarlie/README.md

-## Hello there, Charlie Charlie is here
+## Hi there, Charlie Charlie is here

 - 🔭 I’m currently searching for new job
 - 🌱 I’m currently learning NodeJS and ReactJS